paolosabatino/plugin.video.rivedila7/README.md

 # plugin.video.rivedila7
-The latest 7 days of programming of La7 and live streaming (italian television)
+The latest 7 days of programming of La7, live streaming and on demand programs (italian television)